Eclipse-SDV-Hackathon-Accenture/valiants_TracingAndDebugging/README.md

 1. Start Jaeger Trace service

-Open the new terminal and run:
+Open a new terminal and run:
 ```
 ./start_jaeger.sh
 ```

 2. Start publisher and subscriber app

-Open the neew terminal and run publisher/subscriber app:
+Open a new terminal and run publisher/subscriber app:

 ```
 docker build -t <container_name>  .